 This investment complements the other elements of learning that promote the strategic, team orientation.
 This is because tools that automate ETL, for example, free-up data engineers to focus on creative ways to improve an enterprise’s data infrastructure (as opposed to spending this estimated 60% of time wrangling data).

 A great data engineer, working in concert with others across an enterprise, can turn this saved time into clear competitive advantages.

-To learn more about how Panoply utilizes machine learning and natural language processing (NLP) to learn, model and automate the standard data management activities performed by data engineers, sign up to our blog.
+To learn more about how Panoply with its cloud based data warehouse architecture utilizes machine learning and natural language processing (NLP) to learn, model and automate the standard data management activities performed by data engineers, sign up to our blog.